Grease (franchise): Television production

-Grease: Live! is a television special that was originally broadcast by Fox on January 31, 2016.
+Grease Live! is a television special that was originally broadcast by Fox on January 31, 2016.
 It was a live, televised remake of the 1978 film Grease, executive produced by Marc Platt, directed by Thomas Kail, and starring Julianne Hough, Aaron Tveit, Vanessa Hudgens and Carlos PenaVega.
 Patterned on similar live television musicals that had recently been produced by NBC, the production incorporated elements and songs from both the original stage musical and the 1978 film version of Grease, as well as additional songs and a few elements (such as changing Sandy's last name to Young to reflect Hough's own background) that were not present in either.
 In an effort to emulate the "energy" of a theatrical setting, live audiences were incorporated into the production's stagings.
-Grease: Live was broadcast from Warner Bros.
-Studios, utilizing two soundstages and the studio's outdoor backlot—the usage of the latter was notably affected by rain in the Los Angeles area on the day of the broadcast.
+Grease Live! was broadcast from Warner Bros.
+Studios, using two soundstages and the studio's outdoor backlot—the usage of the latter was notably affected by rain in the Los Angeles area on the day of the broadcast.

 Series

 In September 2019, a musical television series was announced to be in development titled, Grease: Rydell High.
-The show was ordered straight-to-series, and will release exclusively on HBO Max.
-The project will be a joint-production between Paramount Television, Picturestart, and Temple Hill Entertainment.
-Erik Feig will serve as producer for the show.
-The series will be an adaptation of the original film with returning and new characters, as well as new and old songs.
+The show was ordered straight-to-series, and was to release exclusively on HBO Max.
+The project was a joint-production between Paramount Television, Picturestart, and Temple Hill Entertainment.
+Erik Feig served as producer for the show.
+The series was a prequel to the original film with returning and new characters, as well as new and old songs.
 By April 2020, Annabel Oakes was hired as writer and executive producer for the series.
 In May of the same year, the project was retitled as Grease: Rise of the Pink Ladies.
 In October 2020, it was announced that the series would be moving to Paramount+.
+Paramount+ released the ten episodes of the series over the course of spring 2023 before abruptly removing the series from public view that June.